 These terms are featured on most of our liquid glaze labels.
 This statement lets you know that the product has passed toxicological examination and will not cause acute or chronic damage to the human body It has nothing to do with food safety, which is a standard applied to the fired ware.

 The AP (Approved Product) Seal identifies art materials are certified in a toxicological evaluation by a medical expert to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems.
 Such products are certified by ACMI to be labeled in accordance with the chronic hazard labeling standard, ASTM D 4236, and the U. S. Labeling of Hazardous Art Materials Act (LHAMA).

 The CL (Cautionary Labeling) Seal identifies products that are certified to be properly labeled in a program of toxicological evaluation by a medical expert for any known health risks and with information on the safe and proper use of these materials.
-CL products are for use by artists ages 12 and older.
+CL products are NOT suitable for children 12 and under.

 Products bearing the Certified Non-Toxic seal have been reviewed by a toxicologist & deemed to have no health risk associated with the proper use of the product.

 Products bearing the Food Safe icon have been regulation and defined by the Compliance Policy Guide, maintained by the FDA.
 We have conducted testing on the individual glaze (or similar in formulation), which has passed standards for food safety when used according manufacturer’s direction.

 Glazes identified with the Dinnerware Safe icon indicates the fired glaze meets the FDA guidelines for food safe and is suitable for use on dinnerware.

 Glazes identified with this version of the Dinnerware Safe icon are NOT safe for use on dinnerware.